 MAIN:

 Scientifically evaluate the question of our cosmic footprint.
 Initiate a fruitful interdisciplinary approach and establish guidelines for future work.
-If pertinent, seize the governance.
+If relevant, highlight the issue to nations and international entities, ensuring it is acknowledged and properly addressed.

 TARGETS: